Pentecost,

 Pentecost page that doesn't really fit the commercial

 bungalow/guesthouse definition.
-In the south some people
+In the south some people choose

-We haven't visited this place.
+visited this place.

-There are a few newer places to stay such as Clement's Guesthouse in Pangi.
-Contact us if you can provide an update.
-Andrew Gray features some interesting bungalows:
+are a few newer places to stay such as Clement's Guesthouse

 Air